brunchwnewton/aethic-code/files/resources/provenance/CORPUS_PROVENANCE_RECORD.md

 paragraph landing inside a %-comment, caught by refusing a render-probe zero); a PASS-printed-without-write (an edit reported successful whose file write never executed, caught the same way); assorted anchor and regex misfires, each logged.

+**Reviewer errors, logged with equal visibility** (the Paper-8 arc's addition to the record): two review-proposed claims drafted into the text and refuted by the subsequent review --- the collapse two-liner and the totalization claim --- plus a review-proposed repair clause that jointly produced a definitional vacuity; the convention that reviewer errors are logged beside drafting errors, in the artifact's own header, dates from this arc and is itself part of the corpus's provenance apparatus now.

 **Author positions revised in discussion** (the loop runs both ways, and honesty requires saying so): e.g., the bisector-versus-straddle geometry at #1651 (the